mattermost/docs/doc/installation/upgrade.md

 Mappings between chart versioning and GitLab versioning can be found [here](./version-mappings.md)

 # Steps

-Following are the steps to upgrade GitLab to a newer version:
+The following are the steps to upgrade GitLab to a newer version:

 1. Check the [change log](https://gitlab.com/charts/gitlab/blob/master/CHANGELOG.md) for the specific version you would like to upgrade to
 2. Go through [deployment documentation](./deployment.md) step by step